-This forms the main offering of many transcription and meeting management services like Otter.ai, which deploys this technology to solve the tedium, time waste, and high cost associated with manual transcription.
+This forms the primary offering of many transcription and meeting management services like Otter.ai, which deploys this technology to solve the time-consuming and high cost of manual transcription.

-Automated transcriptions also create opportunities for making work more efficient, collaborative, and inclusive.
-For example, you can make and keep more accurate meeting records, work asynchronously, and improve the participation of people who are deaf or hard of hearing in conversations.
+Automated transcriptions also create opportunities for more efficient and inclusive work.
+For example, you can keep more accurate meeting records, work asynchronously, and improve the participation of people who are deaf or hard of hearing in conversations.

 This Otter.ai review will demonstrate how these are achieved and answer all your questions about the product, including:

 What Otter.ai is and how does it work

 Is Otter transcription accurate (actual test)

 The best alternative to Otter.ai

 Otter.ai is essentially an AI-powered automatic transcription service that allows users to record and transcribe voice conversations with speaker detection.
 However, it included new features in 2022 for its Business and Enterprise account users to make Otter.ai a one-stop app for meeting management that allows people to take notes and collaborate with co-workers in a meeting.

 The app has web, Chrome extension, mobile (Android and iOS) versions, and free to custom pricing plans.

 Otter uses AI natural language processing technology to convert human speech into text, thus eliminating the process of manual note-taking.
 You can build a custom vocabulary to improve the transcription accuracy.